microsoft/XmlNotepad/readme.md

 ## Change History

-See [Change History](http://microsoft.github.io/XmlNotepad/help/updates/) for list of new features and bug fixes.
+See [Change History](http://microsoft.github.io/XmlNotepad/help/updates/) for a list of new features and bug fixes.

 ## Help